Loopring/protocols/README.md

 ## Run Unit Tests inside Docker

-If you prefer to use docker, you can insteall docker first, then run the following:
+If you prefer to use docker, you can install docker first, then run the following:

 ```
 npm run docker